The Benefits of MBA Accreditation

 Emphasising faculty strength

-The strength of faculty attached to programmes has the highest cachet in these rankings, followed by aspects of class dynamics such as international diversity and the faculty-to-student ratio, as well as programmes’ accreditation status.
+The strength of faculty attached to programmes has the highest cachet in these rankings.
+This is followed by aspects of class dynamics such as international diversity and the faculty-to-student ratio, as well as programmes’ accreditation status.
 Little attention is paid to post-MBA outcomes.
-The full weightings of data points used in the rankings’ methodology for full-time and part-time MBAs is shown below:
+The full weightings of data points used in the rankings’ methodology for full-time MBA vs part-time MBA is shown below:

 - Quality of faculty: 34.95 per cent